NofarVered/MD5_cracker/README.md

 ./test/hashes.txt, is an example for a directory path

-and 4 is the number of threads you want, you can choose whatever you want, the defult is 4.
+and 4 is the number of threads you want, you can choose any number you want, the defult is 4.

 # time